Cupertino Historical Society & Museum

 Thank you fo joining us for the 41st annual Cherry Blossom Festival, with many indoor and outdoor attractions celebrating Japanese culture and the spring season!
 This event is organized by Cupertino-Toyokawa Sister Cities.
 The event featured:

-The Cupertino Historical Museum presented a special two-day exhibit of three kimono garment styles, as well as a gallery of stories of Japanese-American families in Cupertino.
+The Cupertino Historical Museum presented a special two-day exhibit of three kimono garment styles, as well as a gallery of stories of three Japanese-American families in Cupertino.
+Read their stories by clicking the links below:

 Learn more about the annual Cherry Blossom Festival